adamculp/php-code-quality/README.md

 See [PDepend Docs](https://pdepend.org/) for more usage details of this tool.

-Note: I haven't used this for awhile, and notice it may require a Tidelift subscription for use.
+Note: I haven't used this for a while, and notice it may require a Tidelift subscription for use.

 ```
 docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp adamculp/php-code-quality:latest \